ruped24/theonionbox/README.md

 To build the image, change to the Docker directory and run `sudo docker build -t theonionbox .`.
 > If you've run `pip` to perform the [installation](#installation) of your Onion Box, you'll find the Docker directory within the [`service`](#verification-of-the-installation) directory.

 To then launch *The Onion Box* within the created Docker image, run `sudo docker run --network host -p 8080:8080 theonionbox`.
+A pre-built Raspberry Pi 3 image can be found on [Docker Hub](https://hub.docker.com/r/ruped24/theonionbox).

 ## Usage Monitoring